Regional Fishery Management Councils

 To find out more about the councils, visit their collective page

 Each year, we facilitate the annual process to appointment members to the councils.
-The ideal council appointee candidate is knowledgeable in fishery conservation and management or the commercial or recreational harvest of fishery resources through occupational experience, scientific expertise, or related training.
+The ideal council appointee candidate is knowledgeable in commercial or recreational fishery conservation and management.
+They may have occupational experience, scientific expertise, or related training.

 Learn more about council nominations and appointments